37th Guards Rifle Division: Postwar

 On 1 December 1945, the division was converted into the 27th Guards Mechanized Division in the area of Strzegom and Świebodzice as part of the 7th Mechanized Army.
-It was reduced to a regiment on 1 December 1946 but became a division again on 30 October 1949.
-On 20 May 1957, it was converted to the 39th Guards Tank Division in Polotsk.
+It was reduced to a regiment on 1 December 1946 when the army was downsized to a cadre division and in 1948 relocated to Polotsk.
+The 27th Guards became a division again on 30 October 1949 when the army was restored to its former strength.
+On 20 May 1957, it was converted to the 39th Guards Tank Division.
 On 11 January 1965, it was renamed the 37th Guards Tank Division.
 Between September and November 1964, the division conducted trials on Objet 432 initial production models of the T-64 tank.
 During the Cold War, the division was maintained at 25% strength.
+The division participated in the Zapad-81 exercise, and was involved in trials of the new T-72 tank and the Manevr, the first Soviet automated command and control system.
+Personnel of the division's four tank battalions fought in the Soviet–Afghan War, in which 28 were killed.
 The 261st Tank Regiment was replaced by the 38th Guards Tank Regiment of the 34th Tank Division and the 936th Anti-Aircraft Missile Regiment was replaced by the 740th from the 3rd Guards Tank Division in November 1989.
 In March 1992, the division was taken over by Belarus.
-It was downsized and became a weapons and equipment storage base, then the 37th Separate Guards Mechanized Brigade by 2005, when the 30th Separate Mechanized Battalion joined the brigade.
+It was downsized and became a weapons and equipment storage base in April 1993, then the 37th Separate Guards Mechanized Brigade by 2005, when the 30th Separate Mechanized Battalion joined the brigade.
 The 37th Brigade was disbanded in the fall of 2011, and the 30th Battalion transferred to the 19th Guards Mechanized Brigade.
 The brigade became the 37th Weapons and Equipment Storage Base, part of the Belorussian Northwestern Operational Command.